 What we learned

-Even though there are a lot of positive developments, the auto industry has a long way to go when it comes to user interfaces.
+Even though there are a lot of positive developments, the car industry has a long way to go when it comes to user interfaces.
 Sometimes it looks like a race to see who can add the most bells and whistles.
 Desirability is only one aspect of the user experience.
 Others facets like accessibility and functionality are key.
 Some of the issues might have to do with small budgets, but automakers like Kia show you can do well by providing a complete, functional, and very simple system for users.

 Round Two: A luxury lap